 Beyond that the story is gripping in the search for the killer.
 There are many twists and turns.
 Hole’s attempts to investigate are complicated by interference from the Sydney police.
 They are further complicated by Hole’s alcoholism, and entanglement with a young Swedish woman named Birgitta.

 The suspense builds throughout and the ending is quite memorable.
 Unfortunately, when I picked up the book from the library, I read the list of books in the wrong order, so I didn’t get around to the second book, but I will be soon.

-More Inspector Gamache – Louise Penny
+More Inspector Gamache for November – Louise Penny

 When I last reviewed the Inspector Gamache series by Louise Penny, I said that I found the Inspector’s back story a little much.
 The fourth book in the series A Rule Against Murder, adds another layer to that back story, one involving Gamache’s father, and by the end of it I was almost ready to give the series a pass.

 The story itself is quite good.
 Gamache and his wife, Reine-Marie are on their honeymoon at a fancy chateau, sharing the space with a family of rich eccentrics.
 The rich eccentrics turn out to be the family of Peter and Clara Morrow, residents of Three Pines and, Clara in particular, good friends of Inspector Gamache.

 The family gathering involves the unveiling of a statue dedicated to the memory of Peter’s father.
 As the mystery unwinds we discover just how dysfunctional Peter’s family is, and discover the reason why he and Clara have abandoned them for life in Three Pines.